 15. Are there any tax benefits to financing a yacht purchase?

 The second home interest tax benefit is still available in some cases, so consult with your own tax advisor on this.

 Just like yacht financing and insurance, we get a lot of questions from clients and customers about yacht surveys, so here are some frequently asked questions and answers.
 We are not a yacht surveyor, but we certainly attend quite a few and have dealt with a lot of yacht surveyors over the years.
 Feel free to contact any of the surveyors listed below directly, or you can always Contact Me anytime with any of your yachting needs.

 1. Do I need a survey?

 You do if you plan to finance your purchase and your insurance company will want one completed anyway.
-Never accept anyone else's survey on a yacht you are considering buying.
+Never accept anyone else’s survey on a yacht you are considering buying.
 Always hire your own surveyor who is engaged by you and reports to you.
-I am constantly asked if there is an existing survey available on the yacht the customer is considering.
+We are constantly asked if there is an existing survey available on the yacht the customer is considering.
 Never trust a survey completed for someone else, especially the seller.
 Pay the money and hire your own surveyor.

 1. What borrowing options are available for yachts?